jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ## Summary Statistics

-A data scientist will often want to calculate summary statistics and metrics for a dataset.
-One of the simplest metrics is to count observations by a particular categorical variable.
+Calculating summary statistics is a common task in data science.
+One simple metric is the count of observations (rows) by a categorical variable.
 Here we find the number of rows for each value of the ‘cyl’ (cylinders) column:

 ``` r
 count_cyl <- mpg %>%